Misaelmoct/Assembly_Temperature_Changer/README.md

 # Assembly_Temperature_Changer
-This is a program for changing temperature between Celsius, Fahrenheit and Kelvin build using Assembly for a MSP430FR6989 Microcontroller.
+This is a program for changing temperature between Celsius, Fahrenheit and Kelvin build in IAR Embedded Workbench using Assembly for a MSP430FR6989 Microcontroller.